cabauman/awesome-geometric-algebra/README.md

 - rotor: for rotations
 - motor: translation + rotation; normalized even multivectors.
 Even means that they include both scalar (grade0) and bivector (grade2) parts (and a quadvector (grade4) part in the case of screw motion).
 - translator: A general translator in 3D PGA is ±1 + (xe₀₁ + ye₀₂ + ze₀₃)/2 to translate a distance of (x, y, z) in their respective directions.
 Since a translator's bivector part always has a norm of 0, the translator's norm comes entirely from the scalar, so if it's normalized it will always be either 1 or -1.
 As for the square root, the square root of a translator does indeed half the bivector part, but not the scalar part, which stays at 1 or -1.
 - rotor/motor sqrt: The square root of a motor in PGA is actually a special case of the bisector formula, where the mid-point/bisector of objects a and b is normalized(a + b).
-In the case of a motor square root, one of those objects is the identity motor, also known as 1.
+In the case of a motor square root, one of those objects is the identity motor, also known as 1; sqrt(m)=(m+1).normalized() is just a special case of geometric_mean(a,b)=(a+b).normalized()
 - simple bivectors (squares to a scalar) & rotors/motors (composed of 2 reflections)
 - non-simple bivector (squares to a study number) & rotors/motors (composed of 4 reflections aka screw motion)
 - rotor/motor log -> bivector